betelgeizeem/simple-stopwatch-cpp11/README.md

 Stop & resume & wait 1s & stop the same watch...
   t_proc = 0.079543s
   t_wall = 1.08035s
-  t_proc/t_wall = 0.0736272 // processor spent some little additional time
+  t_proc/t_wall = 0.0736272 // processor spent a bit of additional time
   	// for calling sleeping routine (std::this_thread::sleep_for(...)),
   	// but 1 seconds of waiting contributed here to get overall
   	// ratio = 0.07 efficiency: 7% of previous calculations and